ambv/kitdjango/README.rst

 This library consists of various Django-related routines that extend or modify the behaviour of the framework:

+ * lots of abstract models to use

+ * a user activity log app storing users' IP addresses and user agents (useful for hunting down multi-accounts)

+ * a simple ``score`` app

+ * a ``tags`` app which is unlike other popular tagging applications for Django in the fact that it supports tagging by users and localized tags

  * extensions for ``settings.py`` (current directory resolution, namespace package support, settings profile support)